99061142/Pathfinding/README.md

 # Pathfinding website

 ## How to use it

-1. Add an start / end position to the board (left click an element on the board).
-2. Choose an algorithm.
+1. Choose an algorithm.
-3. Choose the sorting speed for the algorithm.
+2. Choose the sorting speed for the algorithm.
-4. Run the algorithm
+3. Run the algorithm

 ## What can you do